Update: February 5, 2018, at 11:15 a.m.

 In the same essay for Complex, Webster writes, "Every day in college was depressing.
 I wanted to be an artist.
 I wanted to do this shit.
 I wanted to be on an album, I wanted to put out my own shit, I wanted to be on stage rapping at MTV, I wanted to have the best video of the year."

-7. He was nominated for an Emmy — sort of.
+7. He was nominated for a Grammy — sort of.

 Scott earned a 2017 Grammy Award nomination for his work on Purpose, Justin Bieber's 2015 album.
 Scott appeared on the track "No Sense."